frcteam1502/vscode-workspace-2023/docs/Dev-Laptop.md

 * Laptop-5 has desktop and documents (including repos) in OneDrive somehow
 * Laptop-6 has desktop and documents (including repos) in OneDrive somehow

-**NOTE:** Saving your repos on OneDrive could result in really difficult errors to diagonose and fix, e.g., "corrupted" files
+**NOTE:** Saving your repos on OneDrive could result in really difficult errors to diagnose and fix, e.g., "corrupted" files

 # WPI Lib Preparation